-By default, platform emails are sent using the Fundraise Up domain.
-However, it is possible to configure a custom sending address to allow sending from a domain that your organization controls.
+By default, platform emails are sent from firstname.lastname@example.org.
+However, you can configure a custom sending address to send emails from a domain controlled by your organization.

-To request a custom email sending domain, email email@example.com.
+To set up a custom email sending domain, follow these steps:

 The Emails page in Dashboard Settings includes tools for configuring and customizing emails at the account-level.
 Any modifications to emails in this area of the platform will be used as the default configuration for newly created Campaigns.

 At the account-level, you can define boilerplate details and styles for all emails.
 These settings are described below.

 - Sender name: This is the sender name that will appear in a recipient’s inbox.
 It is best to use a recognizable label such as your organization’s name.
 Avoid frequent changes to this label to make it easy for donors to identify emails from your organization.